shiroyasha/flexo/README.md

 109...118 | ###
 ```

-For example to measure the randomness of the ruby's `Random`:
+For example to measure the randomness of ruby's `Random`:

 ``` ruby
 random_numbers = 100.times.map{ Random.rand(100) }